-SDI’s School Of Public Service takes place in July and during the academic year, and prepares you for extraordinary leadership, including promotion of the common good, like a statesman.
+SDI’s School Of Public Service takes place July 18-20, 2018 in Washington, DC, and during the academic year in Washington, DC and Philadelphia, and prepares you for extraordinary leadership, including promotion of the common good, like a statesman.
 Moreover, it is college maximizing, especially in the Humanities.
-Upwards of fourteen American and international pre-college youth–2017 high school graduates who have not entered college, 2018 high school graduates, rising seniors and perhaps (very exceptional) rising juniors–are brought together in Washington, DC. or Philadelphia.
+Upwards of fourteen American and international pre-college youth–high school graduates who have not entered college, 2018 high school graduates, rising seniors and rising juniors–are brought together at a time.
 The American political economy, especially government, policy, politics and relevant history, is systematically investigated.
 Key office visits round out the experience.

 We use the approach of the ancient leadership academies (the “paideia” of Athens or Rome, for instance).
 There is this balanced emphasis upon the “whole” and the “part” of statecraft.
 “Cases” are studied but not in isolation (typical case study approach), instead they are studied in some detail and in very broad context (paideia or system study approach).
 Deeper trends and patterns of leadership thus emerge.

 The campus of Georgetown University, Washington, DC,

 will host SDI’s Summer School of Public Service.
 Photo care of Wikipedia.